jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

-Rollups are an active area of research [especially in the realm of generalizable EVM implementations with fast and/or succint ZK proofs.], but they’ve been seeing [accelerating adoption](https://l2beat.com/) in the ecosystem thanks to their super low gas fees.
+Rollups are an active area of research[^zk], but they’ve been seeing [accelerating adoption](https://l2beat.com/) in the ecosystem thanks to their super low gas fees.
 Rollups networks also have additional vectors of attack such as:

 - Most L2 still use a Centralized Sequencer, which could censor some txes, or go down.
     - Usually there is a way for users to bypass the sequencer and force a TX / group of txes via the L1 directly.
 - ~~Sequencer being unfair by ordering transactions as they want to extract MEV [Maximal Extractable Value]~~
     - ~~Active area of research; we’ll discuss this later in a section below~~

-To facilitate the rise of L2s, L1s like Ethereum are [considering providing special transaction types called “Blobs” that are cheaper than regular transaction types](https://www.eip4844.com/) [The predecessor to this is [EIP-4488](https://eips.ethereum.org/EIPS/eip-4488), which suggested we reduce calldata gas cost].
-They can be cheaper because we know that the blob data doesn’t need to be executed by the L1 (since the L2 executes it).
+To facilitate the rise of L2s, L1s like Ethereum are [considering providing special transaction types called “Blobs” that are cheaper than regular transaction types](https://www.eip4844.com/).[^eip4488] They can be cheaper because we know that the blob data doesn’t need to be executed by the L1 (since the L2 executes it).
 The L1 validators need not process / validate this data in any way.
 They just include it in the block as is, apply compression techniques, and (potentially) discard the data after a time period, which all translates to less resource demand on the validator.

 Sharp readers will be right to point out that this will most likely increase the amount of storage required by validators (since the validators have to store the calldata/blob posted at every blob).
 An interesting approach to keeping the storage requirements of a blockchain under control is to [delete the history](https://eips.ethereum.org/EIPS/eip-4444).
 Your bullshit detector should go off here!
 Wasn’t recreating the current state from genesis a fundamental tenet?
 History Expiry proponents argue that if you give the network enough time to download all the block data, full nodes should be able to delete older blocks in the interest of efficiency.
 Actors who need the data, such as indexers and archives, will be able to download whatever they need in the meantime.
 Note that this means full nodes won’t remember what the blockchain state was at a very old block height.
 They will still have to know the state tree at the latest block.